eacooper/wonder/motion_in_depth/scripts/README.txt

 	-Note the differences between specifying a *step* (in arcminutes of disparity) versus a ramp (in monocular degrees per second).
 So the ending disparity of a 3D ramp will be 2x the number you input, in degrees.
 The magnitude of a 2D step will be 1/2x the number you input, in arcminutes.
 During analysis everything is converted to degrees

+	-In the MixedIncons condition, the CDOT dots do what is asked, the IOVD dots do the reverse

 	GUI:
 		-You can't record and provide feedback at the same time